5 Reasons to Love Winter Sailing

 Cruising in winter in Milford Sound, New Zealand

 Winter landscapes are breathtaking — like Turner himself swiped his moody paint brush over the horizon.
-Think fog rolling across the water or snow-dusted shores; frost on the rocky shore and rain droplets hanging thick from the bush.
+Picture fog rolling across the water or snow-dusted shores; frost on the rocky shore and rain droplets hanging thick from the bush.
 Colours of sunrises and sunsets come alive in the cold air, and even on gray days, the winter light is stunning.
 For anyone who loves a scenic view — or capturing life through the lens — winter sailing offers some of the most dramatic sights of the year.

 3. The romance of winter nights aboard